Published: January 2026

 Hard Drive Nearly Full

-I checked mine.
-98% full.
-Only 5 GB free out of 500 GB.
+I looked at mine.
+Almost full.
+There is only 5 GB of free space out of 500 GB.

-That alone was killing performance.
+That alone was hurting performance.

 Outdated or Corrupt Drivers